 In a great hurry, he descended the marble stairs, crossed the Entrance Hall and approached the gargoyle, which hid the escalator that led up to the headmaster's office.

 Severus noticed the old man was still in his night-clothing.
 Calmer than he felt, he responded.
-"Well, I'm – not quite sure – Albus," he hesitated.
-"It's about the Granger-girl, she –"
+"In fact, I'm – not entirely sure – Albus," he hesitated.
+"It is a matter concerning Miss Granger, she –"

-"No, it's nothing about them – for once –" he sneered.
-"It's just Miss Granger – she, well – I think, she just – disapparated – somehow."
+"Curiously enough, no. It is nothing about them –for once –" he sneered.
+"It is just Miss Granger – she, well – I think, she just – disapparated – somehow."

 "Disapparated, Severus?"
-Dumbledore frowned, leading him over to his desk.
-"That's not possible on Hogwarts' grounds, you know that?!"
+Dumbledore frowned, leading him over to his magnificent dark wood desk.
+"That's not possible on Hogwarts' grounds, you're well aware of that!"

 Severus just nodded gravely at that.
 "I know, Albus, but –"